waxs/needle/README.md

     .values('name');
 ```

-🚧 Package is under development as an beta version.
+🚧 Package is under development in beta version.

 ## Initiate Needle JS
 To use Needle we initiate the class as follows, the class expects an array of objects.